lastsamurai0309/freemarket_sample_71a/README.md

 ### Association
 - has_many:: images
 - has_many:: comments
-- belongs_to: users
+- belongs_to: user
-- belongs_to: categorys
+- belongs_to: category
 - belongs_to: brand
 - belongs_to: size
 - belongs_to: condition